Skip to content

 Are these pressure washers foam-cannon compatible?

 Most are, with one fitting caveat.
-The Greenworks Pro GPW2700, Sun Joe SPX3000, and Greenworks GPW1501 all use a standard 1/4 inch quick-connect, so a common foam cannon clicks straight on, and the GPW1501 and the EGO HPW3200 ship with a cannon in the box.
+The Greenworks Pro GPW2700, Sun Joe SPX3000, and Greenworks GPW1501 all use a standard 1/4 inch quick-connect, so a common foam cannon clicks straight on, and the EGO HPW3200 ships with a cannon in the box.
 The Karcher K3 and K5 Premium use a proprietary K-series bayonet, so an aftermarket cannon needs an FJ6 or MJJC adapter first.
 The WORX Hydroshot is the exception, with no quick-connect outlet, so it can't run a real cannon.
 If foam is the goal, also weigh GPM, since thicker snow foam wants more flow.
 Browse [a foam cannon](/products?category=foam-cannon) to pair one.

 What's the best electric pressure washer for detailing?